 Examples of Mitosis in the Human Body

 One example of mitosis in the human body that has progressed in an unwanted way is cancer.
-Cancer, or malignant disease, is the result of the genes controlling mitosis not working properly, leading to unchecked replication and out-of-control cell and tissue growth.
+Cancer is the result of the genes controlling mitosis not working properly, leading to unchecked replication and out-of-control cell and tissue growth.